Last updated on August 30th, 2019

 Ferguson’s Cemetery is home to one little boy that never leaves.
 He likes to peek out from over a tombstone at the southeast corner of the cemetery.
 The tombstone is separated from all of the others.
 Orbs, eery feelings, and dogs barking have all been reported here.

-The upper floor is rumored to be haunted.
+The upper floor of First Avenue is rumored to be haunted.
 DJ’s have heard mysterious screams and growls in their headphones.
 People have also reportedly seen apparitions in the ladies room, from one guest that took her life after hearing that her boyfriend would not be returning back from WorldWarII.

 This hotel has many different guests that just won’t leave.
 Slamming doors, cold spots, a lady in a white dress, and a worker in coveralls are all known to hang around.
 Guest have been woken by crying babies that aren’t guest there.
 With all these sightings, it’s hard to get a good night sleep at this hotel.

-The oldest jail in Minnesota turned Funeral home and even had a bootleg tunnel during prohibition.
+The oldest jail in Minnesota is located in Taylors Falls MN.
+It was turned into a funeral home and even had a bootleg tunnel during prohibition.
 Today they have transformed it into an Inn and the tunnel is still present.
 There are some guest that haven’t checked out.
-On the 2-3 floors, a young boy has been seen and woman’s apparition stays on the third floor.
+On the 2-3 floors, a young boy has been seen and a woman’s apparition stays on the third floor.
 Are you brave enough to spend the night?

 Find out more:

-If you are brave enough, I recommending checking some of these haunted places out.
+If you are brave enough, I recommending checking some of these haunted places in MN out.
 If you bring the kids, just don’t tell them the earl reason why you are going.
 That’s what I did.
-Or if these are too much for you, you can always go to the Man Made haunted houses.
+Or if these are too much for you, you can always go to the Man-Made haunted houses.
 We’ve got The Scariest Haunted Houses in the Twin Cities.
 For a little more detail on some of the haunts, check out these books for some chilling tails.

 ** DayTripper28 is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.